BlueRiverTech/quanser-openai-driver/README.md

 # Setup
-We have tested on Ubuntu 16.04 LTS and Ubunbtu 18.04 LTS using Python 2.7.
-Should also work with Python 3.x<br>
+We have tested on Ubuntu 16.04 LTS and Ubunbtu 18.04 LTS using Python 2.7 and Python 3.6.5<br>

 ### Prerequisites
 Install the HIL SDK from Quanser.
 A mirror is available at https://github.com/BlueRiverTech/hil_sdk_linux_x86_64